imprint

 In accordance with the General Data Protection Regulation, you have the right to information, correction, transferability and deletion of your data.

-The data will only be completely deleted if you completely delete your Facebook account.
+The data will only be completely deleted if you delete your Facebook account completely.
 And this is how deleting your Facebook account works:

 1) Click Settings on the right side of Facebook.